burtlo/QuadCurveMenu/README.md

 * Menu items will generate events for tap (`didTapMenuItem`) and long press (`didLongPressMenuItem`)

+* Menu items are automatically medallionized (AGMedallionView) so custom *medallionized* images do not have to be created.

 * Menu items are designed by a MenuItemFactory

 * Menu items contain a dataObject